paulh002/sdrberry/README.md

 ./install.sh RDB T2
 ```
 ## start sdrberry
-sdrberry can be started in usermode or as root, this depends on the device beeing used for radioberry use sudo
+sdrberry can be started in user mode or as root, this depends on the device being used for radioberry use sudo
 ```
 sudo sdrberry > sdrberry.log 2>&1
 ```